Kamran-Afzali/Kamran-Afzali.github.io/_posts/HI/Unis_1_3_new.md

 - Master of Health Informatics Telehealth and Virtual Care

 ### Canada

 No formal Canadian accreditation body was found

+####  Medical schools

+- There is a need to educate family medicine residents in the realm of health informatics, data analytics, and general principles of digital health technologies.
+However, the integration of health informatics concepts into the curricula of Canadian medical schools and residencies is proceeding slowly (see [here](https://www.cfp.ca/content/65/10/683)).
+There are offeres by medical associations to improve digital health training in medical schools, for instance [OMD](https://www.ontariomd.ca/documents/resource%20library/dig.%20health%20education%20for%20med%20school.pdf) proposes a Digital Health Curriculum that medical schools can leverage to deliver further value to your students.
+This digital health educational package includes well-defined instructional digital health materials developed by practicing physicians and digital health experts who are university faculty members.
+Each module in the curriculum is specifically designed to enhance experiential learning and can be easily customized to the learning goals of each university’s medical school and the student’s education year.

+#### Selected Universities

+We selected two Canadian with comprehensive health informatics training programs, each with its own unique focus and approach.

 #### Victoria